-- Mandatory minimum period of incarceration of two (2) days, with a maximum of six (6) months, along with potential to defer this sentence to a community service program.
+- Mandatory minimum period of incarceration of two (2) days, with a maximum of six (6) months, along with the potential to defer this sentence to a community service program.

-- Fines for first offense DWI convictions are between $300 and $1,000 in Louisiana, though you must also pay court costs, additional fees and surcharges incurred during the terms of the sentence.
+- Fines for first-offense DWI convictions are between $300 and $1,000 in Louisiana, though you must also pay court costs, additional fees, and surcharges incurred during the terms of the sentence.

 But It Could Be Worse

-A driving while intoxicated (DWI) offense where the driver’s blood alcohol content (BAC) is .15% or worse, over .20%, carries much more severe penalties were imposed jail time may not be avoided and penalties increased greatly.
+A driving while intoxicated (DWI) offense where the driver’s blood alcohol content (BAC) is .15% or worse, over .20%, carries much more severe penalties where imposed jail time may not be avoided and penalties increased greatly.
 Penalties also become more severe if the driver is underage, has a commercial license, or has a minor in the vehicle.

 Excluding the use of alcohol or narcotics, even driver impairment such as sleepiness or exhaustion can levy a charge of driving while intoxicated.
 If you are driving in the state of Louisiana, you’ve already legally given consent to submit to a breath or blood chemical test for determining your blood alcohol content.
 If you refuse this chemical test, you will still be booked into the city jail and have your driver’s license suspended regardless of the future result of any DWI charges.